sriva-e/NLP-Progress-/README.md

 # NLP-Progress-
-Sentimental analysis on YELP reviews of Las Vegas Resorts
+First Notebook : Sentimental analysis on YELP reviews of Las Vegas Resorts

 In the first  notebook, I started by doing some exploratory analysis on the given data set And found out more information, such as :